-Dr. Lamb made his Carnegie Hall debut in May, 2005, performing with UCO friend and colleague Tess Remy-Schumacher in the Weill Recital Hall.
-In March, 2006, Lamb and the UCO Wind Symphony performed for a full house in the Isaac Stern Auditorium at Carnegie Hall.
-The UCO Wind Symphony, with Lamb as conductor, has garnered national attention and acclaim from audiences, composers, and critics alike for outstanding and creative performances and for playing an active role in commissioning projects and consortiums, including work with David Maslanka, Carolyn Bremer, Richard Danielpour, Michael Daugherty, Michael Colgrass, Samuel Magrill, and the National Wind Ensemble Consortium Group.
+Lamb made his Carnegie Hall debut in May 2005, performing with UCO friend and colleague Tess Remy-Schumacher in the Weill Recital Hall.
+In March 2006, Lamb and the UCO Wind Symphony performed for a full house in the Isaac Stern Auditorium at Carnegie Hall.
+The UCO Wind Symphony, with Lamb as conductor, has garnered national attention and acclaim from audiences, composers, and critics alike for outstanding and creative performances and for playing an active role in commissioning projects and consortiums, including work with David Maslanka, Carolyn Bremer, Richard Danielpour, Michael Daugherty, Michael Colgrass, Samuel Magrill and the National Wind Ensemble Consortium Group.

-Lamb received the bachelor's degree in music education from Baylor University, a master's degree in trumpet performance and literature from the University of Notre Dame, and a doctor of musical arts degree in conducting from the University of North Texas.
+Lamb received a bachelor's degree in music education from Baylor University, a master's degree in trumpet performance and literature from the University of Notre Dame and a Doctor of Musical Arts in conducting from the University of North Texas.
 He has been fortunate to study with many outstanding musical mentors, including Eugene Corporon, Michael Haithcock, Gary Sousa, Larry Rachleff, Alan McMurray, Jack Stamp, Dennis Fisher, John Haynie Barry Hopper, and William Scarlett.
-Prior to his UCO appointment, Dr. Lamb served as director of Instrumental Studies at Southwest Baptist University and as director of bands and chairman of the Fine Arts Department at James Bowie High School in Arlington, Texas.
+Prior to his UCO appointment, Lamb served as director of instrumental studies at Southwest Baptist University and as director of bands and chairman of the Fine Arts Department at James Bowie High School in Arlington, Texas.

 What is the most satisfying or rewarding moment of your artistic/creative process?